jjeanjacques10/mangajj/README.md

 Using external API to populate database: <https://github.com/jikan-me/jikan>.

-Using service [MangaBit](https://github.com/franproque/MangaBit) to scrap chapter pages.
+Using service [MangaJJ Scrapper Lambda](https://github.com/jjeanjacques10/mangajj-lambda) to scrap chapter pages from the internet.

 ### Config Local